zhejianglab/PrestoZL/README.md

 **Figure 1** compares the jerk search frameworks of PRESTO C and PrestoZL.
 During each iteration of the r-step loop search, PrestoZL combines the "harmonic summing and candidate search" logic.
 This combination allows us to complete each round of search within one cuda kernel, making the search process very efficient.
 At the same time, we have made a batch modification to the r-step loop search.
 This means that, depending on the GPU's memory capacity and different search parameters, adjustments can be made to achieve the maximum computational throughput.

-**We also provide a pipeline version of PrestZL，named PrestoZL-pipeline**, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL-pipeline.
+**We also provide a pipelined version of PrestZL，named PrestoZL-pipeline**, which eliminates the GPU stalls caused by extensive CPU computations. **Figure 2** illustrates the parallel framework of PrestoZL-pipeline.
 The framework enables a three-stage pipeline parallelism when processing consecutive FFT files within the same process.
 It effectively overlaps CPU computation time with GPU computation, and significantly improving the searching speed.
 The inner search logic is the PrestoZL.

 <div align="center">
   <img src="https://github.com/zhejianglab/PrestoZL/raw/main/resource/Figure2.jpeg" alt="Figure2" width="600">